kwindrem/SeeLevel-N2K-Victron-VenusOS/README.md

 This software will allow the SeeLevel NMEA2000 tank sensor system to be used with Victron Energy Venus devices (Color Control GX, Venus Gx, etc.).
-Functionality has been verified on Venus version 2.33, 2.42, 2.52 and several 2.60 release candidates(the latest is ~22).
-Recent changes made the installation independent of version so it is likely the GUI changes will work with many more system versions.
+Functionality has been verified on Venus version 2.33, 2.42, 2.52, 2.54 and several 2.60 release candidates(the latest is ~23).
+Recent changes made setup independent of version so it is likely the GUI changes will work with many more system versions.

-Installation, activation, deactivation, uninstall:
+Setup:

 You will need root access to the Venus device.
 Instructions can be found here: https://www.victronenergy.com/live/ccgx:root_access The root password needs to be reentered following a Venus update.
 Setting up an authorization key (see documentation referenced above) will save time and avoid having to reset the root password after each update.

-An install script is provided that runs on either the host or on the Venus device.
-Functionality is the same except when running from the host, files are copied to the Venus device as part of the Activate action.
-Files can be copied without furter actions with the Copy action.
+A setup script is provided that runs on either the host or on the Venus device.
+It supports the following actions:
+    Activate installs GUI modificaitons then starts the repeater Deactivate stops the repeater, leaving GUI modifications in place Uninstall deactivates the repeater, restors GUI to stock and removes all repeater files Reinstall installs previously installed GUI modifications and starts the repeater Reinstall is used by boot code to reactivate the repeater following a Venus software update It can also be choosen manually to bypass the GUI prompts after deactivating the repeater

+Additional functionality is provided when running from the host:
+    Install copies files to the Venus device then Activates the repeater Copy just copise the files without furter actions

-You have the choice of installing an OPTIONAL enhanced Mobile Overview page during installation.
+You have the choice of installing an OPTIONAL enhanced Mobile Overview page.
 Enhancements:

 1) Tiles are arranged to more cloesly follow the power flow through the system.
 2) Voltage, current and frequency values are added to the AC in and out tiles.